stormgle/account-base/README.md

 api.useDatabase({ userdb });
 ```

 Then we create API functions using `generateFunctions `.
 Some functions accept options to let you have flexibitity to configure them.
-In this example, we create API functions with options for three APIs functions `POST /auth/forgot_password`. `POST /auth/reset_password` and `GET auth/0/form`.
+In this example, we create API functions with options for `POST /auth/forgot_password`. `POST /auth/reset_password` and `GET auth/0/form`.

 ```javascript
 const PORT = process.env.PORT_LOCAL_TEST || 3100;